 During the tutorial, the tutors are your first point of contact for help.
 If you are participating in an in-person tutorial, talk to the tutors in the room.
-If you are doing a remote/asynchronous tutorial, you can ask for help on the Discord server if one is provided, otherwise you can send an email to the tutors at atlas-sw-tutors-organisers@cern.ch.
-For any questions/issues not directly related to the tutorial material, please keep reading to find the appropriate channel to get help.
+If you are doing a remote/asynchronous tutorial, you can ask for help on the Discord server if one is provided; otherwise you can send an email to the tutors at atlas-sw-tutors-organisers@cern.ch.
+For any questions/issues not directly related to the tutorial material, please keep reading to find the appropriate channel to get help (though you are also welcome to ask some of these in Discord if you wish).

 The majority of ATLAS internal information is documented on twiki pages.
 Within the twiki pages, you will find details about technical implementations, analysis and combined performance recommendations, and contact information for conveners and other experts.
 This tutorial makes references and provides links to many twiki pages in relevant sections, but a good place to start is the main ATLAS page: